 Allen didn’t so much as shrug.
 “I thought she might be off of her game.”

-“Well, it is a matter of turf.”
-Francis muttered after a pause.
+“Well, it is a matter of turf,” Francis muttered after a pause.
 “But it also is a matter of connections.”
 And here, Francis’s expression darkened.
 “The fact that someone thinks they can harm a childhood friend of the Foxmans’ without retaliation just goes to show how soft we’ve become.
 Something we need to fix.”

 Cadence whistled before inclining her head.
 “Shall we?”

 And so, they walked as a quartet out the alleyway and onto the open streets.
 The roads here were narrow, allowing only one v-ehicle to roll along at a time.
-The sidewalks were wide enough to hold a pool table lengthwise but still filled to the brim.
+The sidewalks were wide enough to hold a pool table lengthwise but were still filled to the brim.
 The congested streets were something Cadence was in fact fond of.
 It was easy to blend in.

 “So,” Cadence drawled as they walked along the path, “anything interesting happened since I nearly kicked the bucket?”